Document

 SMS Alerts for Higher Transparency

-The income tax department has been sending SMS to the taxpayers from VK-ITDEFL that mentions the amount of tax deducted at source (TDS) against the PAN (Permanent Account Number) of the taxpayer.
-The SMS alert will let you know the TDS credited in respect of your income from salary, interest etc., every quarter.
-The amount of TDS would stand accumulated in your Form 26AS for the respective financial year.
+The income tax department has been sending SMS to taxpayers from VK-ITDEFL that mentions the amount of tax deducted at source (TDS) against the taxpayer's PAN (Permanent Account Number).
+The SMS alert will let you know the TDS credited to your income from salary, interest, etc., every quarter.
+The amount of TDS would be accumulated in your Form 26AS for the respective financial year.

 This initiative was implemented by the Finance Ministry to increase transparency and reduce the cases of TDS mismatches at the time of income tax filing.
 Taxpayers can cross-check the information provided in the SMS with the information on the payslips to make sure that there is no mismatch.
 TDS mismatch could be a common reason for incorrect income tax return filing.